ClickCease

 We are a local home-buying company that has been a BBB accredited business since 2015 with an A+ rating.
 To learn more about our team and company check out our site, and if you’re ready to take the next step, contact us today to get a cash offer!
 If your Florida house qualifies, we can make you a quick and fair cash offer.
 For more information or if you have any questions feel free to give us a call at (954) 519-7040 or fill out the online form below and we will get in touch with you ASAP.

-the Author - Omer Reiner
+Omer Reiner

 Omer Reiner is one of the owners of FL Cash Home Buyers, LLC.
 Omer's passion is to help homeowners out of tough situations by providing them with solutions that meet their unique situations.
 Since he started investing in Real Estate in 2011, and because of his extensive knowledge and expertise of the Florida Real Estate market, he has been featured on many online publications such as Forbes, Yahoo, GoBankingRates, HomeLight, MSN, and many others.